Note: World Bank Group staff are encouraged to review internal resources for additional information specific to Bank staff:

 IMF staff are encouraged to review internal resources for additional information specific to IMF staff:

-- Avoid contact with others who are ill with fever or cough, and practice social distancing (maintaining at least 2 meters/6 feet distance between yourself and anyone who is coughing or sneezing).
+- Avoid contact with others who are ill with fever or cough.

-- Proper handwashing prevents the spread of illness.
-Wash your hands frequently with soap and water for 20 seconds, especially when returning home, before eating, and before touching your mouth or eyes.
-If no soap is available use an alcohol-based hand rub.
+- Wash your hands frequently with soap and water for 20 seconds, especially when returning from any public setting, before eating, and before touching your mouth or eyes.
+If no soap is available use an alcohol-based hand sanitizer.

-- When coughing and sneezing cover mouth and nose with flexed elbow or tissue – throw tissue away immediately and wash hands with soap.
+- When coughing and sneezing, cover your mouth and nose with flexed elbow or tissue – throw tissue away immediately and wash your hands with soap.

 - Avoid crowded areas or large gatherings.